 3.1.4.
 Big Give does not make money on the interest accumulated from holding donations.

 3.1.5.
 Our Payments Processor has a strict safeguarding policy and strict “Know Your Customer” (KYC) obligations for payments in place to protect Donors’ money against fraud.
 We accept no liability for any delays or other consequences of our Payments Processor’s security checks.
 Donations are always held in a clients’ account prior to being distributed, which ensures that donations are completely ring-fenced and will always be protected.
 For more details, please see Stripe’s Security page.

 We accept the following cards and payment methods:

 3.1.6.
 You can also donate via bank transfer.
 When donating via this method, your money will be held to your order by our Payments Processor for up to 60 days.
 At any point during this period, you can select your chosen Charity, at which point your donation will be completed by our Payments Processor.
 If you do not select a Charity within 60 days of your original bank transfer, your funds will be returned to your bank account by our Payments Processor.

-Please contact us if you need a return of the credits from Stripe before end of 60 day period.
+Please contact us if you need a return of the funds from Stripe before the end of the 90 day period.